Address munging: Alternatives

 and ignores users of text browsers like lynx and w3m, although being transparent means they don't disadvantage non-English speakers that cannot understand the plain text bound to a single language that is part of non-transparent munged addresses or instructions that accompany them.

 According to a 2003 study by the Center for Democracy and Technology, even the simplest "transparent name mangling" of e-mail addresses can be effective.
+However, modern address harvesting bots have become significantly more sophisticated and can often parse these techniques, including the execution of client-side JavaScript to reveal an address.

 Examples

 Common methods of disguising addresses include:

 The reserved top-level domain .invalid is appended to ensure that a real e-mail address is not inadvertently generated.